 Biomedical Science Day 2018

-Our Biomedical Science Day campaign aims to raise public awareness of the importance of biomedical science and the vital role it plays in the world.
+Biomedical Science Day raised public awareness of biomedical science and celebrated the vital role of our members in healthcare